cuustard/uni/SCC.131.md

   - Includes: Debugging Intro, Physical Computing, and Compilation
 - ARM Assembly
   - Taught by Dr. Charalampos Rotsos
-  - Include: Assembly Programming, Memory, and Interrupts/IO
+  - Includes: Assembly Programming, Memory, and Interrupts/IO
 - Systems Programming
   - Taught by Dr. Paul Dempster
   - Includes: Assembly & C, Advanced C, and Network Sockets

+The module aims for me to understand Digital Systems.
+This includes...

+- ...fundamental concepts of hardware & Entire Computer Systems
+- ...how hardware and software interact
+- ...how to program and debug software at low levels

-This module is assessed with Exams and Coursework:
+Assessed with Exams and Coursework:

 | Task                            | Type   | Week       | Worth |
 | ------------------------------- | ------ | ---------- | ----- |